Rose Franklin's Perennial & Butterfly Farm

 Approximately 6,000 acres per day, 2.2 million acres per year, of farmland and natural habitat is being converted to housing developments, resorts, shopping centers, gulf courses, and highways.
 Natural prairies and grasslands are being plowed under to grow more corn and soybeans, two agricultural crops that have increased in price over the last decade or so.

 Almost all of the corn and soybeans being planted today are herbicide-resistant varieties.
 Farmers can plant the seed without having to till the soil, and then spray the fields with herbicides to control the weeds.
 The herbicides kill the weeds (including milkweed, which Monarchs must have to lay their eggs on) but do not harm the corn and soybean plants.
 No one knows how many milkweed plants have been killed by the application of herbicides, but likely, millions have been poisoned in the past 20 years or so.
-Most entomologists who focus their study on the Monarch feel certain the disappearance of milkweed from U.S. agricultural grounds, where it once grew in abundance, is the number one reason for the dwindling number of Monarchs.
+Many entomologists who focus their study on the Monarch feel certain the disappearance of milkweed from U.S. agricultural grounds, where it once grew in abundance, is the number one reason for the dwindling number of Monarchs.

 The widespread use of insecticides to control mosquito and gypsy moth populations might likely be contributing to the disappearance of butterflies too.
 Bt (Bacillus thuringiensis) is often aerial-sprayed over forests, wetlands, and near housing developments to kill the insect pests that must be kept under control.
 But Bt is a notorious caterpillar killer!
 And while butterflies were not the intended target of the spraying, I am pretty sure that millions of butterfly larvae have been wiped out by Bt.